In this exercise, you'll find a fun and simple way to write a 50-line poem using an easy-to-follow pattern.

 There are “auteur” theories in which directors, actors, cinematographers, and film studios have been granted authorial status over a cinematic text due to stylistic similarities in a body of work.
 Here I propose that a viewer can also become an auteur.

-A poem that serves as a metaphor for my journey through Christianity so far.
-I often use secular poetry to express my spiritual journey, though they are all about Jesus either directly or indirectly.
+A poem that serves loosely as a metaphor for becoming a Christian.
+I often use secular poetry to express my spiritual journey, and how it is earth-shattering and frustrating, while being the most beautiful thing in the world.

 An analysis of Goethe's 'The Sorrows of Young Werther' that examines the value of emotion in the text.